|

 saddle than theirs and I've tried many along the

 way.
-In spite their name, Sella Anatomica
+In spite their name, Sella

-saddles are American made.
+Anatomica saddles are American made.

-Light, lights, lights!
+All my Japanese road bikes also use Panasonic Panaracer Pasela ProTite tires.
+Appropriately Japanese manufactured!
+Normally 700C X 25mm.
+I use their gum walled version that looks very period correct for my bike ages.
+I build all my wheels on the road riders, but use more modern stainless steel spokes.
+I still retain period correct top-end Suntour hubs.
+Lights, lights, lights!
 I have a quick attach/release front light that goes from bike-to-bike.
-That same front mount also has my Garmin on it.
+That same front mount also has my Garmin GPS on it.
 It is a very high power white LED rechargeable light that flashes to get the attention of people in front of me.
-Trust me cars will see you coming and that is very important.
+Trust me, cars will see you coming and that is very important.
 On the rear side, just recently I went back to a light backpack vs the under the seat bag, I have a CATEYE brand high intensity rechargeable rear light too.
 That is always in a random flashing mode as well.
 I one time had a driver come up along side of me at a stop light and tell me he saw my bike from a mile back.
 He was complimenting my choice and that's exactly what I was looking for.
 Tools - I carry an extra inner tube and small pump that can get my tires up to around 110lbs.
 If your riding a newer bike with tubeless tires this might not be something you'll need.
 I also have tools that will allow me to make most repairs on the road.
 A year ago I had a brake cable snap on me, pulled right out of the end anchor.
 Naturally it was the rear brake, the one we use most.
 I had to ride another 40 miles that day always reminding myself to use the front brake.
 I now carry an extra brake inner cable, it weights essentially nothing, but it sure brings me comfort I won't have that issue again.
 Weight - I now try and carry only two or three pounds of extras with me.
 I ride mainly in busier areas and thus one water bottle is enough, as a refill location is often close by.
 My tools are carried in a very small backpack now.
 Originally when I started riding I also used a backpack, but I had it loaded down with a big bike lock and cable and after a year or two of that my shoulder started hurting.
 I then went to a smaller under the seat bag that I could easily move from bike-to-bike.
 That worked out fine, but I did have the strap my air pump to the outside of the bag as it was too long to fit inside.
-Starting in 2016 I am back to a smaller backpack that can hold my tools and pump easily inside, but I no longer carry the heavy lock and cable.
+Starting in 2026, I am back to a smaller backpack that can hold my tools and pump easily inside, but I no longer carry the heavy lock and cable.
 If I stop anywhere they have to either let me bring my bike inside or I can stay outside with the bike.
 I will only eat or spend time at bike friendly spots.
 So far - So good! |